AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

 - Identified through multiple aspects (or pragmas)

-    - aspect Volatile
+    - aspect :ada:`Volatile`

-    - but also aspect Atomic
+    - but also aspect :ada:`Atomic`

-    - and GNAT aspect Volatile_Full_Access
+    - and GNAT aspect :ada:`Volatile_Full_Access`

     - all the above aspects can be set on type or object

 - Other aspects are useful on volatile variables

-    - aspect Address to specify location in memory
+    - aspect :ada:`Address` to specify location in memory

-    - aspect Import to skip definition/initialization
+    - aspect :ada:`Import` to skip definition/initialization

 .. code:: ada